tytydraco/yessleep/out/My_wife_fixed_me_breakfast_and_I_tried_not_to_puke_Now_Ive_learned_a_lesson_Never_let_your_wife_know_a_thing_about_your_exgirlfriends.md

 “Th.. thanks.
 This really is–“ I hiccupped, “- unlike anything I’ve ever tasted before…”

 Amanda reached out towards me, holding a napkin.
 With it, she started wiping my mouth when something glittered.
 It was a ring.
-No, rings.
-She was wearing five of them, all on her left ring finger.
-My eyes fixed on the ferocious reflection of light from her finger, I wobbled up.
+No, *rings.* She was wearing five of them, all on her left ring finger.
+My eyes fixed on the ferocious reflection of light dancing from her finger, I wobbled up.
 I was seconds away from throwing up, and I had to keep it from her.

 “Hey, where are you going?
 Don’t tell me you’re done eating.”